 - 1 medium yellow bell pepper, cut into short narrow strips

-- 1 tablespoon extra virgin olive oil, or more, as desired
+- 1 tbsp extra virgin olive oil, or more, as desired

-- 2 tablespoons minced fresh dill, or 1/4 cup chopped fresh parsley
+- 2 tbsp minced fresh dill, or 1/4 cup chopped fresh parsley (or use both!)

 Per serving: 179.7 calories; 8.6g fat; 641.7mg sodium; 421.3mg potassium; 22.5g carbs; 5.7g fiber; 0g sugar; 5.8g protein